-In the fourth year (4A and 4B) of the undergraduate program, each Mechanical Engineering student must select a set of 8 technical elective courses.
+In the fourth year (4A and 4B) of the undergraduate program, each Mechanical Engineering student must select a set of 7 technical elective courses.
 These fourth-year technical electives are chosen as the basis for achieving the student's ultimate career objective after graduation.
-Each student is therefore responsible for selecting his or her own program, although guidance is provided by faculty members and by the Undergraduate Advisor and the Associate Chair.
+Each student is therefore responsible for selecting his or her own program.

 Welding and Joining Specialization

 Welding and joining processes are used to fabricate almost all manufactured products.
 New automated manufacturing methods have made welding and joining more important than ever before.
 The courses in this specialization are intended to prepare students to work in all areas related to welding and joining, including welding metallurgy, welding and joining processes (including robotic welding), and welding design.
 The specialization is the only one of its type in Canada and compares well with programs in Europe and the US.
 If all Mechanical Engineering degree requirements and requirements for the Welding and Joining Specialization are satisfied, then a Welding and Joining Specialization Certificate of Completion will be awarded on graduation.
 Click here for more information about the specialization.

 Mechanical Engineering students typically specialize in one of the six areas listed above.
 However, ME Department policy permits students to take up to 2 of their 8 fourth-year technical electives from courses offered in other departments in the Faculty of Engineering, provided that the courses are at an equivalent academic level.
 Students who are interested in a more formal link to other Engineering departments may take a designated option.
 If all requirements for the option are satisfactorily completed, the option is designated on the student's graduation transcript and UW degree.